 - Pour the liquid in an ice cube tray, and put it into the freezer.
 Just like you would do with water when preparing ice cubes.

 - Once the almond milk freezes solid, transfer the cubes into a freezer bag or container.
 You can leave the tray as is, but we don’t need it anymore.
 I usually leave it overnight, so I’m sure it’s fully frozen in the morning.

 - Put the bag or container back into the freezer.
 If you want, label it with a name and date.
 I use transparent freezer bags, so there’s no need for that.

 Having the milk frozen in cubes makes it super easy to thaw precisely as much as you need.
 If your recipe calls only for a couple of tablespoons of this nutty drink, cubes are perfect.

-Tip: Measure the volume a single cube holds, so you know how many cubes to thaw for a recipe.
+Measure the volume a single cube holds so that you know how many cubes to thaw for a recipe.

 Freezing Almond Milk in Containers

 This method is even more straightforward than the previous one.
 You need some airtight containers and a couple of minutes to get it done.
 Here’s how: